spangborn/Shhh/README.md

 # Shhh #
 Shhh is a jQuery plugin intended to silence screaming internet users.
-Shhh takes text that is in all caps, and converts it to properly cased sentences.
+It takes text that is in all caps, and converts it to properly cased sentences.
 Shhh allows for various ignored words and different regular expressions.

 ## Usage ##